nit-ka/100days-python/README.md

 # 100days-python
-Exercises and projects from "100 Days of Code: The Complete Python Pro Bootcamp for 2022" udemy course
+Exercises and small projects from "100 Days of Code: The Complete Python Pro Bootcamp for 2022" udemy course